wddabc/shepherd/README.md

 submits the jobs to the `shared` queue, with memory limit 20g and time limit 72 hours.
 Note that these values can be visited by attributes of `SYS`.

+Besides this way, it can also be set in the config file `.spdrc.json`, which is given as an example.
+Suggested argument:

+`host`: host of the machine. "local" is using the local machine. "clsp" is the clsp grid. "marcc" is the MARCC grid.

+`data`: the data folder.

+`out`: the folder to store the `jobs` folder.
+``
 ### IMPORTANT

 When you running the same command twice, the following behaviors should be keep in mind.

-**`src` folder**: By default, Shepherd will run the copied code in `job/exp1-foo/src` instead of the source code in your workspace.
+**`src` folder**: By default, Shepherd will run the copied code in `jobs/exp1-foo/src` instead of the source code in your workspace.
 This means, if do the following:

 1. Run `python shepherd.py exp1-foo`